Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: K -theory, wedge complexes, and configurations of points

 \begin{conjecture} If $F$ is a number field, then $\psi_{F,\tf}$ is an isomorphism. \end{conjecture}

-\begin{remark} As mentioned above, the map $ \psi_{F,\tf} $ is injective and so the main point of Conjecture \ref{psi is iso} is that $ \im(\psi_{F,\tf}) = \Kindtf {F} $, and hence that the group defined by Bloch in~\cite{bl00} accounts for all of $ \Kindtf {F} $.
+\begin{remark} As mentioned above, the map $ \psi_{F,\tf} $ is injective and so the main point of Conjecture \ref{psi is iso} is that $ \im(\psi_{F,\tf}) = \Kindtf {F} $.
 However, for a general number field~$ F $, this equality would not itself resolve the problem of finding an explicit description of the resulting composite isomorphism in~\eqref{unknown}.
-Of course, if $ F $ is an imaginary quadratic number field, then all groups occurring in the composite are isomorphic to~$ \Z $ and so the conjecture would imply that (\ref{unknown}) is multiplication by $\pm 1$.
+Of course, for $ F $ imaginary quadratic all groups occurring in the composite are isomorphic to~$ \Z $, and so the conjecture would imply that (\ref{unknown}) is multiplication by~$\pm 1$.
 (Recall that $ \psi_{F,\tf} $ is itself natural up to a universal choice of sign since this is true for $ \phi_F $.)

 It would also seem reasonable to hope that~\eqref{unknown} has a very simple description for any infinite field~$ \F $, such as, perhaps, being given by multiplication by some integer that is independent of~$ \F $.
 Assuming this to be the case, our numerical calculations would imply that this integer is $ \pm 1 $.
-If true, this would in turn imply that the isomorphism $\Kindtf {\F} \to B(\F)_\tf$ constructed by Suslin in \cite{Sus90} could be given a more direct, and more directly $K$-theoretical, description, at least up to sign, as the inverse of the composite isomorphism $ B(\F)_\tf \to \BB {\F} {}\to \Kindtf {\F} $ where the first map is induced by Theorem~\ref{ppmodcBbar} and the second is~$\psi_{F,\tf}$. \end{remark}
+If true, this would in turn imply that the isomorphism $\Kindtf {\F} \to B(\F)_\tf$ constructed by Suslin in \cite{Sus90} could be given a more direct, and more directly $K$-theoretical, description, at least up to sign, as the inverse of the composite isomorphism $ B(\F)_\tf \to \BB {\F} {\tf} \to \Kindtf {\F} $ where the first map is induced by Theorem~\ref{ppmodcBbar} and the second is~$\psi_{F,\tf}$. \end{remark}